RIR360/development/journal/2025/January.md

   - A friendly **aggregation query** on a simplest component on your app can take down the server!

 ## 01/22/2025
-- Sometimes it's a theoritical limitation and sometime's it's a practical.
+- Sometimes it's a theoritical limitation and sometime's it's a practical limitation.
+- Don't make it perfect but atleast match the level of the place it's portrayed on.